IDS-702-Team1/705FinalProject/README.md

-# Using CNN to Classify Fine Art Paintings by Style and Artist
+# Using Hybrid CNN-XGBoost Classifier for classsifiaction of Fine Art Paintings by Style and Artist

 This project aims to classify fine-art paintings by their corresponding artists and styles.